 • Don’t involve the children.
 Hopefully they will enjoy a happy relationship with both parents if they’re not pushed into taking sides after a split.

 • Be patient.
 Divorce takes time – often you will be waiting for your spouse to respond to communication, or for the court to deal with a procedure.
-It can sometimes seem interminable, but you’ll get there.
+It can sometimes seem interminable, but you will get there.

 • And finally – be positive.
 There is life after divorce.
 You will benefit from the support of your family and friends, and there are many excellent therapists and support groups available.
-And at Goughs we take a pride in getting to know our clients and guiding them through the legal maze.
+At Goughs we take pride in getting to know our clients and guiding them through the legal maze.

-To find out more please contact a member of our Family team who will be happy to help, or you can arrange your free initial consultation online today.
+To find out more please contact a member of our Family team who will be happy to help, or you can arrange your free initial consultation by clicking here,